Niloy1010/RESPONSIVE_FirstYearFinalProject/README.md

 # RESPONSIVE_FirstYearFinalProject
-FInal HTML5 and CSS3 project of first semester at Conestoga College
+FInal HTML5 and CSS3 project of first semester at Conestoga College (Home and Rooms page made by Niloy) A website on Hotel